API Integration for Authentic Sources

 Security Considerations

-- Rate Limiting: Implement rate limiting to prevent abuse
+- Rate Limiting: Implement rate limiting at the reverse proxy level to prevent abuse

 Next Steps